Atmospheric

 I can’t let myself think about it.

-It soothes me like the sound of falling rain
+It soothes me like the sound of falling rain,

-Tricking my mind into thinking there is nothing wrong
+tricking my mind into thinking there is nothing wrong

 But not quite.

-But then it hits me like a blast in the face,
+Then, it hits me like a blast in the face,

-Forcing me to inhale the toxic aroma of sea breeze, the salt biting at me,
+forcing me to inhale the toxic smell of sea breeze, the

-Teardrops threatening to spill over my stinging eyes
+over my stinging eyes.

-Don’t think about it
+Don’t think about it.

-Don’t let yourself thing about it
+Don’t let yourself think about it.

 The wave pulls me under,

-the undertow dragging me away from the surface
+the undertow dragging me away from the surface,

-Threatening to pull me back into my sea of grief.
+threatening to pull me back into my sea of grief.

-The current’s jaws won’t release me
+The current’s jaws won’t release me,

-Puncturing feelings of pain, despair, hopelessness into me.
+puncturing feelings of pain, despair, hopelessness

 I can’t escape it.

-The current subsides, leaving me stranded, empty, drained.
+The current subsides, leaving me stranded, empty,

 I can’t go back.